PBASOFT/Data-Science-Project/README.md

 To detect hyped stocks we will use Natural Language Processing techniques to interpret our data, as it consists of written "human language".
->"NLP is an umbrella term concerning the practice of making computers un-derstand natural human language"
+>"NLP is an umbrella term concerning the practice of making computers understand natural human language"
 >
 > -- <cite>[source: Malene Hansen, Sebastian Harvej; Identifying Hyped Stocks using Natural Language Processing](https://github.com/PBASOFT/Exploration-and-Presentation/blob/main/3.%20Exam%20Paper/Identifying_hype.pdf)</cite>